CME information and disclosures

 AMBOSS designates this Internet point-of-care activity for a maximum of 0.5 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only credit commensurate with the extent of their participation in the activity.

 For answers to questions about AMBOSS CME, including how to redeem CME/MOC credit, see "Tips and Links" at the bottom of this article.

 Eosinophilic granulomatosis with polyangiitis (EGPA) is an ANCA-associated vasculitis of small vessels characterized by necrotizing granulomatous vasculitis with eosinophilia.
 It most commonly involves the lungs and skin.
-Clinical features are often divided into three phrases: a prodromal phase (i.e., severe allergic asthma attacks, allergic rhinitis/sinusitis), an eosinophilic phase (e.g., pericarditis, gastrointestinal involvement), and a vasculitic phase (e.g., cutaneous nodules, palpable purpura, mononeuritis multiplex); constitutional symptoms are often also present.
+Clinical features are often divided into three phases: a prodromal phase (i.e., severe allergic asthma attacks, allergic rhinitis/sinusitis), an eosinophilic phase (e.g., pericarditis, gastrointestinal involvement), and a vasculitic phase (e.g., cutaneous nodules, palpable purpura, mononeuritis multiplex); constitutional symptoms are often also present.
 Laboratory studies typically reveal peripheral blood eosinophilia, MPO-ANCAs, and increased IgE levels.
 High-resolution CT chest and echocardiogram are required to assess for pulmonary and cardiac involvement.
 Biopsy of the affected tissue is required to confirm the diagnosis; findings include necrotizing vasculitis (eosinophilic infiltration with fibrinoid necrosis).
 Management typically involves immunosuppressive agents (e.g., glucocorticoids).
 Plasmapheresis may be indicated in patients with rapidly progressive renal failure or pulmonary hemorrhage.